-Alexander Haughton Campbell Gardner "Until the lions have their own historians, the history of the hunt will always be written by the hunter."
-African poet Chinua Achebe Chapter 9 Destiny doesn't look upon you often, but when she does - one must seize the opportunity!...
-Leslie Simone Sutain aka Rani Jindan, January 2026 The legendary Sikh author-historian, Khushwant Singh, clarifies some misinformation in The Fall of the Kingdom of the Punjab, 1962.
-He rebukes Alexander Gardner for seeding the conspiracy that Wazir Dyhan Singh Dogra engineered the death of the heir to Kharak's throne, son Nau Nihal, by falling masonry!
-'There is not the slightest doubt that Col. Gardner used his imagination to convert the tragic accident into a dastardly conspiracy-because the facts prove it clearly to have been an accident and nothing else!'
+Alexander Haughton Campbell Gardner

+"Until the lions have their own historians, the history of the hunt will always be written by the hunter."

+African poet Chinua Achebe

+Destiny doesn't look upon you often, but when she does - one must seize the opportunity!...
+Leslie Simone Sutain aka Rani Jindan, January 2026

+The legendary Sikh author-historian, Khushwant Singh clarifies some misinformation in The Fall of the Sikh Empire.
+He rebukes Alexander Gardner for seeding the conspiracy that the death of the heir to Kharak's throne, son Nau Nihal, from falling masonry was engineered by Wazir Dyhan Singh Dogra.

+'There is not the slightest doubt that Col. Gardener used his imagination to convert the tragic accident into a dastardly conspiracy-because the facts prove it clearly to have been an accident and nothing else!'

 He describes how the Mughal era Roshnai-Gate, Gate of Light, the main gate of the thirteen gates of the walled city of Lahore, had been shaken for hours from the blasting of the funeral cannons.
-The massive crowds wishing to watch the funeral procession pressured the structure.
-And, as it was a busy thoroughfare that ran alongside the most popular Sikh Temple.
-Kharak had died that morning, so there was constant physical activity to prepare his funeral pyre.
-Besides, in such a crowded spectacle, how could someone have rigged the arch to fall precisely at the exact moment when the heir, Nau Nihal, passed through it, who was accompanied by Gulab Dogra's son?
+The crowds wishing to watch the funeral procession pressured the structure.
+And, as it being a busy thoroughfare that was alongside the most popular Sikh Temple.
+Kharak had died that morning, so there was constant activity to prepare his funeral pyre.
+Besides, in such a crowded spectacle, how could someone rig the arch to fall precisely at the exact moment when Nau Nihal passed through it, who was accompanied by Gulab Dogra's son?
 It is unlikely Dhyan would sacrifice his own nephew and the many others passing under the falling masonry.

-Here are Kushwant's views regarding Rani Jindan's responsibility for igniting the First Anglo-Sikh War:
+On his views regarding Rani Jindan's responsibility for igniting the First Anglo-Sikh War: